openservicemesh/osm/tests/scale/README.md

 |  8 | 1m36.700005257s (+71.78%) |   180 | 0.21 / 1.2 GB (+17.39%) | 0.44 / 160 MB (+14.70%) |
 +----+---------------------------+-------+-------------------------+-------------------------+
 ```
-A per-pod RSS footprint average increase per pod is also provided for the runtime of the test:
+A per-pod RSS footprint average increase is also provided for the runtime of the test:
 ```
 +------------------------+-----------+
 |        Resource        | Mem / pod |